Gustav Friedrich Wilhelm Großmann

 Gustav Friedrich Wilhelm Großmann (30 November 1746, Berlin; 20 May 1796, Hanover) was a German actor, writer, and stage director.
 He wrote the text of the famous operatic Schauspiel mit Gesang Adelheit von Veltheim, with music by Christian Gottlob Neefe (Frankfurt 1780).

-In 1778, he became director of the Prince Elector Archbishop of Cologne court theatre in Bonn.
+In 1778, he became director of the Prince Elector Archbishop of Cologne court theatre in Bonn and had close contact with the young Ludwig van Beethoven.
 In 1784, he set up a theatre company, with which he toured several places in Germany and finally stayed in Hanover.